fdac24/news/README.md

+# Class on Oct 28
+  - MP3 (scraping and parsing assignment)

 # Class on Oct 22, 24
-  - work on final projects
+  - Work on final projects

 # Class on Oct 17
   - Engineering day (no class)
-  - MP3 will be introduced on Oct 22

 # Class on Oct 15
   - Discuss MP2